livingcomputermuseum/ContrAlto/Contralto/readme.txt

 Run:     Starts the CPU running normally.
 Execution will continue until a
          breakpoint is hit one of the other control buttons are pressed.

-Run T:   Runs the CPU until the next TASK switch occurs
+Run T:   Runs the CPU until the next TASK switch occurs, the next instruction
+         executed will be the instruction after the TASK SF that caused the switch.

 Nova Step: Runs the CPU until the current Nova instruction is completed.
 This
-         will only work properly if the standard Nova microcode is running (if you are executing a Mesa program, this will not work correctly.)
+         will only work properly if the standard Nova microcode is running in the Emulator task.

-Stop:    Stops the CPU
+Stop:    Stops the CPU.

 Reset:   Resets the Alto system.